You use RMAN to back up the database and the MD_BACKUP command to

 The following is an example of an XML configuration file for

-, are created, each with two disks identified by associated disk strings.
-The disk group compatibility attributes are all set to 11.2
+mkdg.
+The configuration file creates a disk group named data with normal redundancy.
+Two failure groups, fg1 and fg2, are created, each with two disks identified by associated disk strings.
+The disk group compatibility attributes are all set to 11.2.<dg name="data" redundancy="normal">

 No comments: